 Following are steps to discover the AKS cluster.

-3. Now just click on 'Add' button and within few seconds, the AKS cluster will be added.
-Please check below screenshot that AKS has been discovered in SWIFT.
+3. Now, click the Add button.
+Within a few seconds, the AKS cluster will be added.
+Refer to the screenshot below to confirm that the AKS cluster has been successfully discovered in SWIFT.

 4. Once the cluster is discovered, you can view all information about the cluster and its metadata.
-Simply expand the cluster by clicking on it, and you will see the details.
-Please refer to the screenshot below .
+Click on the cluster to expand it and view the details.
+Refer to the screenshot below for guidance.

--When you go to the Summary tab, you will find information about the cluster, such as its creation date, AKS cluster name, API server port, Kubernetes version, and more.
+-In the Summary tab, you will find key information about the cluster, including the creation date, AKS cluster name, API server port, Kubernetes version, and more.

--When you go to the Namespace tab, you will see all the namespaces created in the cluster, including the default namespaces provided by AKS.
-Please see below screenshot.
+-In the Namespace tab, you can view all namespaces created in the cluster, including the default namespaces provided by AKS.
+Refer to the screenshot below for guidance.

 - When you go to the Kubernetes Objects tab, you can view the objects running in your namespace.
 Simply select the object type from the Object Type tab and choose the namespace from the dropdown.
 This will display the objects running in that namespace on the cluster.
 In the screenshot below, you can see that two pods are running in the 'app' namespace.